Quad-SMU

 Calibration

 There is a lot to calibrate: 5 current ranges and 1 voltage range on each of the 4 channels, source and measure, offset and gain, and maybe clamps.
-That's 4 x (5+1) x 2 x 2 = 96 cal factors, not including Clamps.
+That's 4 x (5+1) x 2 x 2 = 96 cal factors, not including Clamps and Compares.
 I plan to use the same approach I used on DIY-SMU.
 An HP34401A DMM and some precision resistors, with a Python program to run it all.
+I'm experimenting with a semi-manual cal process: Adjust the cals for each channel and range and then store to EEPROM.

 The good news is that there are provisions on the AD5522 chip to output each channel to a master measurement system for calibration.
 That should minimize the amount of external manual or automatic switching needed.
 These are the SYS_FORCE and SYS_SENSE signals on the IC.